 Timing is Everything

-Allow me to review some of the Camino requisites that you will need.
+Allow me to review some of the Camino requisites.
 They follow in no particular order.

 Faith and perseverance

-“You gotta wanna” my Brooklyn, New York high school teacher used to say about succeeding in his class and the same principle applies to a hike that will pit you against the elements-boredom, fatigue and sometimes your fellow pilgrims like my encounter at the albergue (dormitory like housing which is fairly cheap) with the Romanian hiker.
+“You gotta wanna” my Brooklyn, New York high school teacher used to say about succeeding in his class and the same principle applies to a hike that will pit you against the elements, boredom, fatigue and sometimes your fellow pilgrims like my encounter at the albergue (cheap dormitory like housing) with the gruff, unlikeable Romanian.
 But that was an outlier so don’t worry too much about your fellow pilgrims.
-You have to believe you can do it and stick it out.
+You must believe you can do it and stick it out.
 The reward is great.

 A good attitude seems to go hand in hand with faith and perseverance.
-Most of the people we met who showed those two qualities seemed, for the most part, to possess a good attitude.
+Most of the people we met who showed those two qualities seemed, for the most part, to possess such an attitude.
 I remember running into a pilgrim in the cathedral of Burgos while I described how awesome the cathedral was.
-Little did I know he would vent his spleen about churches and corrupt religions.
-Now I am careful not to make comments out loud.
+Little did I know he would vent his spleen about churches and corrupt clergy.
+Now I am careful not to make comments aloud.

 I learned this lesson the hard way in Spain doing a college year abroad.
-My family had only enough money to get to Madrid -but not for the proper clothing that would accommodate my outdoor hobbies such as hiking and mountain climbing.
+My family had only enough money to send me to Madrid -but not for the proper clothing that would accommodate my outdoor hobbies such as hiking and mountain climbing.
 For the Camino, we researched YouTube for what other pilgrims were wearing and packing.
 This was incredibly helpful so when we dropped in on REI or other sporting/camping good stores, we already knew what we wanted and how much it cost.
 Never scrimp on good gear!
 And it paid off in spades.
-Despite finishing the journey in great pain due to a pre-existing knee condition, I did not accumulate a single blister while my wife had only one.
-Pay special attention to you shoes and socks.
-And please don’t try the Camino with sneakers or oversized hiking boots—we were witness to one sweet young lady from New York who paid the price for her sneakers—she had to get off the Camino and heal up for a few days; girl from Colombia struggled every day with her heavy boots.
+Despite finishing the journey in great pain due to a pre-existing knee condition, I did not accumulate a single blister while my wife complained of one.
+Pay special attention to your shoes and socks.
+And please don’t try the Camino with sneakers or oversized hiking boots—we were witness to one sweet young lady from New York who paid the price for hiking in sneakers—she had to get off the Camino and heal up for a few days; a girl from Colombia struggled every day with her heavy boots.

 Critical to the success of your endeavor, this is something you cannot overlook.
-You’ve got to be in some kind of shape before even dreaming off taking that first step in Saint-Jean-Pied-de-Port.
-Fortunately, my wife and I have been hiking for years so we tapped into muscle memory, but even that will take you only so far.
-We practiced several months before we left for the Camino.
-We started off with short distances and light backpacks, gradually building up to replicating the actual stages.
+You’ve got to be in decent shape before taking that first step in Saint-Jean-Pied-de-Port.
+Fortunately, my wife and I have been hiking for years so we relied on muscle memory, but even that will take you only so far.
+We practiced several months before we left for the Camino, starting with short distances and light backpacks, gradually building up to replicating the actual stages.

 Don’t overlook your budget and have a Plan B. You may be several grand out of pocket for RT airfare and gear before you’ve even started.
-And be honest with what you can endure as far as sleep deprivation.
+Can you endure some sleep deprivation?
 Are you willing to spend night after night in rooms that lack privacy, where you are sleeping six inches away from a total stranger?
 If you can handle that, good for you.
 Your budget then shouldn’t be a factor.

 Change of Plans

 After a few nights of reliving our college days in youth hostels, we were tired and unhappy.
-The only way to salvage our trip was to upgrade our stays to hostels where we could find a private room and shared bath.
+The only way to salvage our trip was to upgrade our stays to hostels offering a private room and shared bath.
 We hadn’t planned on modifying our budget but we knew we didn’t have too many options.
-We promised each other we would work more to make up for the unexpected expenditure.
+We promised each other we would work harder to make up for the unexpected expenditure.

-Don’t lose sight of the fact, that you are hiking the Way of Saint James or Camino for any number of reasons—a physical challenge or the chance to decompress from the world, for the chance to appreciate history and beautiful landscapes or find meaning in life.
+Don’t lose sight of the fact you are hiking the Way of Saint James or Camino for any number of reasons—a physical challenge or the chance to decompress from the world, for the chance to appreciate history and beautiful landscapes or find meaning in life.

-All of the challenges are worth the journey; my wife and I would do it again in a heartbeat.
-We hope this helps.
+All challenges are worth the journey; my wife and I would do it again in a heartbeat.
+Hope this helps.